sandipbhowmik/abb-demo/README.md

 A cloud-native reference implementation of the **Spring Pet Clinic microservices application** deployed to **Azure Kubernetes Service**, demonstrating a complete **DevSecOps workflow** powered by modern tooling such as **Terraform, GitHub Actions, Argo CD, CodeQL, and OpenTelemetry**.

+**Note:** The project is built based on the reference project outlined here `https://github.com/Azure-Samples/java-on-aca`.

 ---

 ## Key Features